JBCS

 Third Page

-Abstracts: maximum of 150 words for Articles, Accounts and Reviews and 50 words for Short Reports and Communications.
+Abstracts: maximum of 150 words for Full Papers, Accounts and Reviews and 50 words for Communications.

 Keywords: a minimum of three and maximum of five.
 Broad-sense words such as "water" should be avoided.